Finding a “Good School” – Beyond the Myths

 by Eileen Gale Kugler

 Finding a good school filled with capable teachers, motivated students, and committed parents like themselves is one of a parent’s most important responsibilities.
-Concerned about media stories of violent or failing schools, many parents think back nostalgically to suburban schools of Ozzie and Harriet communities.
+Concerned about media stories of violent or failing schools, many parents think back nostalgically to suburban schools of Brady Bunch communities.
 Even if they didn’t attend a school like that themselves, these parents hope they can find one for their children.
 They review standardized test scores, assuming that the highest average scores always mean the best schools.
 They check out demographic statistics, fearing that high populations of minority students translate to schools where gangs rule, violence is common, and expectations are low.

 Armed with little more than the most basic statistics, parents make decisions about where to live and where to enroll their children—decisions that impact their children, themselves, the community, and our society at large.
 Yet the assumptions guiding their decisions are often fraught with myths and misperceptions.